EFCC raids Dangote Group's headquarters in Lagos

 The special investigator revealed that the sum of 543.4 million pounds was kept by Mr Emefiele in fixed deposit accounts, adding that the ex-CBN chief manipulated the naira exchange rate and committed fraud in the e-Naira project.

-Our source said while some of the companies the EFCC wrote to had since complied, others asked for more time to gather thinformation and documents.
+Our source said while some of the companies the EFCC wrote to had since complied, others asked for more time to gather the requested information and documents.

 But in a surprising move, the EFCC stormed Dangote headquarters Thursday just as the company tried to surrender boxes of documents to the anti-graft agencies,